 1964 Durham Museum photo looking southeast from 13th and Harney.
 The future site of Dubliner is in the middle to the left of the white building.

-In 1982, Paul was convinced to change its name to the one we recognize today, the Dubliner Pub.
+In 1982, McGill was convinced to change its name to the one we recognize today, the Dubliner Pub.
 After hearing that customers would often walk five or six blocks to find the pub, he installed a neon sign with a blinking green arrow above the steps leading to its entrance.
 This resulted in a dispute with the city, which stated that due to its landmark status, he could not alter the building without permission.
 After removing the sign, which was said to have been out of character with the building, he attempted to rescind its landmark status, only to have the request denied.

-Though Paul favored the preservation of old buildings, he said he was not aware of the restrictions and feared they would prevent planned renovations.
+Though McGill favored the preservation of old buildings, he said he was not aware of the restrictions and feared they would prevent planned renovations.
 He did, however, succeed in adding stairs that led from its below-grade location up to the sidewalk.

 1979 Durham Museum photo of the building just prior to the opening of Horbach’s Pub which later become Dubliner.
 The stairs to its basement location had not yet been built.